RoyceJKim/RoyceJKim/README.md

 Mathematics and Business Student @ UWaterloo and LaurierU
 ---------------------------------------------------------

 Just starting my code monkey journey.
-Currently working through MIT's Introduction to Computer Science in Python

 * 🌍  I'm based in Waterloo
 * ✉️  You can contact me at [kimroyce875@gmail.com](mailto:kimroyce875@gmail.com)